 The St. Simons Lighthouse Museum was constructed in 1807 and features a restored lighthouse and keeper's home, both built in 1872 after the originals were destroyed in the Civil War.
 Climb to the top and admire an Instagram-worthy view of the Golden Isles.

 Colonial and Civil War buffs will enjoy the trolley tour through the island's historic sites.
 Fort Frederica National Monument is the site of a bloody but deciding battle between colonists and the Spanish in the 1600s.
 Admire the Spanish moss and pecan trees as you meander through the prison barracks and other remnants of the fort.
 Don't forget to pay your respects at the Bloody Marsh Battle site.

-The two-story First African Baptist Church was built in 1869 by former slaves, and still serves as the spiritual center for the island's African American community.
-The lovely and amazing Avenue of the Oaks ?beckons visitors to the grounds of the Sea Island resort and its world-class golf.
+The two-story First African Baptist Church was built in 1869 by former slaves, and it still serves as the spiritual center for the island's African-American community.
+The lovely and amazing Avenue of the Oaks beckons visitors to the grounds of the Sea Island resort and its world-class golf.